TomDemeranville/orcid-java-client/README.md

 #ORCiD Java Client

 Simple, easy to use ORCiD client written in Java.
 Supports the public and Tier2 API with OAuth.
-Natural object mapping - The entire ORCiD message schema is represented as a hirearchical graph of POJOs.
+Natural object mapping - The entire ORCiD message schema is represented as a hirearchical graph of POJOs with JAXB support for serialisation.
 Maven support, GAE support.
+Annotated to support javax.inject depdendency injection.

 Early stage development - note API may break.
 Pull requests welcome.